What you need to know

-People wearing the light blue 2016 Blue Skies t-shirts are either part of the organizing committee or are on the security team.
+People wearing the bright yellow 2018 Blue Skies t-shirts are either part of the organizing committee or are on the security team.
 If you need assistance, they will be able to help you.

 Tell your kids about them!

 Up at the top of the hill, beside the Info Booth.
 We hope you’ll never need to visit, but we’re here just in case.
 For after-hours emergencies, look for one of the Security folks roaming the site or gathered around the Bluegrass fire pit.
-They’ll be wearing the light blue 2016 Blue Skies t-shirts and will get you the help you need.
+They’ll be wearing the bright yellow 2018 Blue Skies t-shirts and will get you the help you need.

 Taking Care of the Land

 Blue Skies is proud of how, for over 40 years now, we’ve left as small a mark as we can on this beautiful piece of the Canadian landscape.
 We’ve done this together by always treading very lightly and being extra attentive to the little things – picking up after ourselves, keeping our campsites and the Hill clean, and not leaving anything behind when we leave.
 That means anything from bottle caps and cigarette butts to worn out lawn chairs or tarps.

 Please help us keep the site as gorgeous for the next 40 as it is now.

 The quiet camping area is between the stage and gate house (Sleepy Hollow).
 Here we request no noise and/or boisterous singing – quiet conversation and soft music are welcome.
 The communal fire pit nearest the stage will accommodate late night revellers.
 But quiet area or not, remember – your neighbour will be a happier camper after some sleep.
 In case of dispute, we reserve the right to determine what constitutes noise at any site.